Sanghyang Siksa Kandang Karesian

 Sanghyang Siksa Kandang Karesian is a didactic text, providing the reader with religious and moralistic rules, prescriptions and lessons.
 The title means something like “the book of rules with guidance to be a resi (wise or holy man)”.
-This text is preserved in the National Library in Jakarta and identified as kropak 630; it consist of 30 gebang leaves (formerly identified as nipah) and in the lontar manuscript L624.
+This text is preserved in the National Library of Indonesia and identified as kropak 630; it consist of 30 gebang leaves (formerly identified as nipah) and in the lontar manuscript L624.

 The gebang manuscript is dated in a chronogram nora catur sagara wulan (0-4-4-1), that is Saka 1440 or 1518 AD.
 It had already been referred to in earlier publications by Holle and Noorduyn.
 A complete edition with translation, introduction, commentary and glossary was presented in a stenciled work by Atja and Danasasmita (1981a).
 It has been republished in book-form in Danasasmita et al. (1987:73-118).

 Text edition of the lontar manuscript has been done by Nurwansah, published in journal of Sundalana (2013).
 The text is from Galuh (a capital city of the Sunda Kingdom).